thenisvan/sessionGuard/README.md

 - Detailed per-session status panel with validation/renewal
 - Request replay via context menu
 - Table filters, search, and export

+---

+## License

+This project is licensed under the MIT License.
+See `LICENSE` for details.
 - Start/Stop controls for the analyzer
 - Scope restriction and duplicate header filtering
 - Auto-save, load/save configuration